saifislamrepos/Reactsetup/README.md

-# webpack-basic
+# React initial setup
-Basic setup of webpack for starting any type of project with dev server and hot reload enabled
+Basic setup of react project with dev server and hot reload enabled

 #npm install :
 install all the node packages first